qla0000/multi-rajztabla/README.md

 # multi-rajztabla
-This is just a simple multiplayer whiteboard.
+This is just a simple multiplayer whiteboard using node + express.js and MongoDB for users
-And also my first commit :)